 - Among the recipient subsectors, giving to health is projected to increase the most in 2020 and 2021.
 In 2020 and 2021, the health, education, and public-society benefit subsectors are expected to see giving rise above the 10-year, 25-year, and 40-year historical trends.

 Stress Test Analysis

 For this edition of The Philanthropy Outlook, the report presents a stress test for 2020 and 2021, using conditions similar to the Great Recession of 2007-2009 to see how charitable giving would change compared with The Philanthropy Outlook’s results.
 This stress test analysis does not suggest that any potential new recession would be equivalent in severity and length to that of the Great Recession, rather, this analysis, which is modeled in part on the conditions used for the severely adverse scenario of the Dodd-Frank Act Stress Test (DFAST) for banks, serves a similar role as that of the DFAST—to ensure that organizations could continue to function under severely adverse conditions.5 Just as the results of the DFAST help banks to self-regulate and identify and address potential risks, this stress test analysis is intended to help nonprofits and fundraisers in a similar way.

 This section draws on reports and academic research that explore how the landscape for charitable giving has changed since the Great Recession, and identifies lessons learned from the Great Recession that can help nonprofits and fundraisers make decisions about how resources might be best spent under recession conditions.

 Conditions That May Affect the Outlook for Giving

-We hope the Philanthropy Outlook 2018 & 2019 offers helpful insight into the complex factors influencing the philanthropic environment and can assist you in making important decisions for your organization.
+We hope The Philanthropy Outlook 2020 & 2021 offers helpful insight on the complex factors influencing the philanthropic environment and assists you in making important decisions for the future of your organization.